 The customer logic re-evaluates the credit limit check - if not passed, the entire transaction is rolled back, and an exception is returned to the client.

-Chaining means that API Creator can execute your logic more than once on the same row multiple times within a transaction.
+Layer7 Live API Creatorcan execute your logic more than once on the same row multiple times within a transaction.
 Consider a transaction comprised of a purchase order with multiple Line Items.
 The purchase order logic is clearly executed on insertion.
 Now consider that each Line Item would adjust the Purchase Order's amount_total.
 This re-executes the purchase order logic, now as an update.
 Your logic can determine

 initialVerbby way of the

-For more information about the LogicContext object, see The logicContext Object.
+For more information about this object, see The logicContext Object.

 Reactive Programming vs Conventional Procedural Programming